containers/podman.io_old/getting-started/installation.md

 updated than the one in Debian's official repositories, due to how Debian works.
 The build sources for the Kubic packages can be found [here](https://gitlab.com/rhcontainerbot/podman/-/tree/debian/debian).

-CAUTION: On Debian 11 and newer, including Debian Testing and Sid, we highly recommend you use podman, skopeo and buildah ONLY from EITHER the Kubic repo
+CAUTION: On Debian 11 and newer, including Debian Testing and Sid, we highly recommend you use Buildah, Podman and Skopeo ONLY from EITHER the Kubic repo
 OR the official Debian repos.
 Mixing and matching may lead to unpredictable situations including installation conflicts.

 ```bash